splashing water

 Some home treatment devices remove lead, but not all do.
 In order to make a well-informed and cost-effective decision, consider:

-NSF International, the Water Quality Association, Underwriters Laboratories and CSA International all certify home treatment products for removal of contaminants.
-If a home treatment device is used, it is very important to follow the manufacturer's operation and maintenance instructions carefully in order to make sure the device functions properly.
+Look for devices that have been certified against NSF/ANSI Standard 53 for total lead removal and NSF/ANSI Standard 42 for fine particulates (Class I).
+There are a number of certification organizations.
+NSF International, Water Quality Association, Underwriters Laboratories and CSA International all certify home treatment products for removal of contaminants.
+If a home treatment device is used, it is very important to follow the manufacturer's operation and maintenance instructions carefully to make sure the device functions properly.